Gwangju: Administrative divisions

-Religion
+Demographics

-According to the census of 2015, 9.5% of the population followed Buddhism and 28.7% followed Christianity (20% Protestantism and 8.7% Catholicism) 61% of the population are irreligious.
+According to the census of 2015, 9.5% of the population followed Buddhism and 28.7% followed Christianity (20% Protestantism and 8.7% Catholicism).
+61% of the population is irreligious.

-Population

-The population model of Gwangju is as follows;
+One of the largest ethnic enclaves of Koryo-saram (ethnic Koreans of the former Soviet Union) in South Korea is located in Gwangju: the Gwangju Koryoin Village.
+Schools in the vicinity of the village, such as Ha-nam Jung-ang Elementary School, have significant proportions of Russian speakers as a result.

 Climate

 Gwangju has a cooler version of the humid subtropical climate (Köppen: Cfa/Cwa) with four distinct seasons and rainfall year-round but particularly during the East Asian Monsoon Season in the summer months.

-Winters, while still cold, are milder than in Seoul and cities further north due to the city's southwesterly position in the Korean peninsula.
+Winters, while still somewhat cold, are milder than in Seoul and cities further north due to the city's southwesterly position in the Korean peninsula.

 Summers are hot and humid with abundant precipitation, particularly in the form of thunderstorms.
 Gwangju is one of the warmest cities in Korea in the summer due to its geographic location.

 Education

 Chonnam National University, Gwangju Institute of Science and Technology, and Gwangju Education University are public universities in Gwangju.

 Honam University, Gwangju University, Gwangshin University, Gwangju Women's University, Nambu University, Chosun University, and Honam Christian University are private universities.

-Gwangju Health University is a private community college offering associate degrees in humanities and social sciences, healthcare sciences, and a bachelor's degree in nursing.
+Gwangju Health University is a private community college offering associate degrees in humanities and social sciences and healthcare sciences, and a bachelor's degree in nursing.

 Gwangju has 593 schools, consisting of 234 kindergartens, 145 elementary schools, 84 middle schools, 65 high schools, 1 science high school, 7 junior colleges, 9 universities, 38 graduate schools, and 11 others (as of 1 May 2009) with a total of 406,669 students, or 28.5% of the total city population.
 The average number of students per household is 0.8.

 Transportation

 The city is served by the Gwangju Subway.
-An extension was completed in April 2008 with the remainder being completed in 2012.
+An extension was completed in April 2008, with the remainder being completed in 2012.
+The first phase of a second line, which, when completed, will be an orbital loop line, will open in 2026.
 There are two KTX stations in the city: Gwangju station and Gwangju Songjeong Station.
-Gwangju Songjeong Station connects to the Gwangju Subway and local bus system.
-Now the Songjeong station is mainly used.
+Gwangju Songjeong Station connects to the Gwangju Subway and the local bus system.
+Now, the Songjeong station is mainly used.

 Gwangju has an extensive system of public buses that traverse the city.
-Bus stops and buses themselves contain stop information in Korean and in English.
+Bus stops and buses themselves contain stop information in Korean and English.
 Local buses, but not the subway or KTX, connect to the intercity Gwangju Bus Terminal known as U-Square.

 Gwangju is also served by the Gwangju Airport.